Experience Denali Park in autumn

 Finding the Way

-To get “back there” to the wilderness region beyond Savage River, visitors have two options: shuttle buses and tour buses run by the park’s concessionaire, Doyon/ARAMARK.
+To get “back there” to the wilderness region beyond Savage River, visitors have two options: shuttle buses and tour buses.
 Both offer trips that range from two to 12 hours and are led by experienced bus drivers who skillfully navigate the narrow, unpaved park road as it dips into river valleys, climbs steep tundra slopes, skirts “drunken forests” on permafrost hillsides and clings to the steep cliff overlooking Polychrome Pass.

 Shuttle buses are revamped school buses with convenience as their main amenity.
 Visitors can get off at points along the narrow park road to explore the countryside and then hop on a later bus to travel farther or return to the entrance.
 They stop for wildlife sightings and restroom breaks.

 Four shuttle tours are available, including one that traverses the entire park road to Wonder Lake, a full day’s travel roundtrip.
-For those who don’t want to spend the whole day on the bus, a trip 66 miles to the newly refurbished Eielson Visitors Center with its spectacular views of Mount McKinley is a good option.
+For those who don’t want to spend the whole day on the bus, a trip 66 miles to the newly refurbished Eielson Visitor Center with its spectacular views of Denali is a good option.
 Shuttle buses are the best option for hikers and campers, and some have room for bicycles.
 Visitors must provide their own food and drinks.

 People who prefer a more structured, interpretive trip can opt for a tour bus.
 Tour buses are more comfortable and are narrated by a trained driver-naturalist who provides a guided informative trip into the park.
 Three tour options are available, ranging from a 4.5-hour wildlife tour to the Kantishna Experience Tour, an 11-hour journey to the former gold rush community of Kantishna at the end of the park road.
 All tours include lunch or snacks and beverages.